brucemack/brucemack.github.io/ampersand/index.md

 synchronization problem: GPS-derived clocks.
 This can be acheived through the use of inexpensive GPS/GNSS modules.

-Given multiple audio streams collected form multiple receivers in a voting network, the job of reconciling and choosing the "winning" stream happens inside of the central VOTER server.
+Given multiple audio streams collected form multiple receivers across a voting network, the job of reconciling and choosing the "winning" stream happens inside of the central VOTER server.
 One of the best things about GPS synchronization of the audio streams is that the server's job becomes very easy.
-Each 20ms audio frame is timestamped with a GPS time (rounded to the nearest 20ms interval), so the server just needs to buffer these frames, line them up, and select the best one at each audio tick.
+Each 20ms audio frame is timestamped with a GPS time (rounded to the nearest 20ms interval) so the server just needs to buffer these frames, line them up, and select the best one at each audio tick.
 There is very little computation required to perform this job.